szepeviktor/frontend-debugger/readme.txt

 * Toggle button for line wrapping
 * Toggle button for showing line ends
 * Button for script and style highlighting

+From the second click on the `Highlight` button loops through (scrolls to) all scripts and styles.

 The control panel's state is kept in your browser's [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).